SauravSrivastav22/E-Commerce-B/README.md

 # Install
 we need to install 1st node_modules "npm install"

+# Connect MongoDB
+Goto the backend and find api.js and find const db next assign mongodb connection url.

+# Email Service
+Goto the backend and find api.js and typer email & pass from value.

 # Run
 after thean we need to run "npm start"

+# and simply run
+using commad

+# for front-end
+type ng serve  or ng serve --open

+# for back-end
+type npm install for ddoemload noe_modules

+now for run type npm start